MakePLAN/StudyOn/README.md

 Project For USC TrojanHack All contributors are participating hackathon for the first time.

 StudyOn is An instant study-group-creating WebApp.
-You can visited it on StudyOn.me

 Team Member